grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/Tableau.md

 - Heroku Postgres
 - SAP HANA
 - etc

+## Data access and visibility
+If a CRM Analytics user has access to a dataset, the user has access to all records in the dataset by default.\
+To restrict access to records, you can `implement row-level security on a dataset when you use sharing inheritance and security predicates`.
+Sharing inheritance automatically applies a Salesforce object’s sharing logic to the dataset’s rows.\
+A security predicate is a manually assigned filter condition that defines dataset row access.

 ### Schedule, Run, and Monitor Data Sync
 In CRM Analytics, you can schedule sync to run automatically, manually run a sync, and monitor a sync's progress, all in the data manager.